Autodesk Generative Design takes in constraints and makes its own 3D models

 Building off a space of sample product aesthetics, Autodesk can generate 3D visualizations to illustrate what happens when different designs are combined under the same constraints.
 Autodesk explains that these constraints can include size, weight, strength, style, material and cost.

-Once designs are generated, they can be opened up within other Autodesk software and altered.
-Designs can serve as inspiration for the meticulous or final prototypes for the time constrained.
+Once designs are generated, they can be opened within other Autodesk software and altered.
+Designs can serve as inspiration for the meticulous or final prototypes for the time-constrained.

 “If you can start with existing designs and ideas, you can be creative at a higher rate,” Greg Fallon, VP of simulation at Autodesk, explained to me in an interview.

 The company is working with Stanley Black & Decker and Airbus on internal projects.
-The tool has already shown promise in helping engineers think up unorthodox designs to meet tough to design around engineering criteria.
+The tool has already shown promise in helping engineers think up unorthodox designs to meet tough-to-design-around engineering criteria.

 Autodesk is experimenting with using neural networks to learn aesthetic style.
-On the research side the company continues to experiment with applying style transfer to 3D parametric models.
-Imagine if instead of making your selfie look like it was painted by Andy Warhol, you could alter a dining room table design from country french to mid-century modern in seconds.
+On the research side, the company continues to experiment with applying style transfer to 3D parametric models.
+Imagine if instead of making your selfie look like it was painted by Andy Warhol, you could alter a dining room table design from country French to mid-century modern in seconds.

 “We don’t have the data like Google or Facebook, but the data we have is extremely valuable,” Fallon added.